microsoft/AcademicContent/Data Science Workshops/400 - Image Classification with MMLSpark/4 - Visualize/readme.md

 	CMD ["app.py"]
 	```

 	This **Dockerfile** contains instructions for building a Docker container image.
 It starts with the base image [microsoft/mmlspark](https://hub.docker.com/r/microsoft/mmlspark/) and adds the CPU-only version of CNTK, the Python [Pillow](https://pillow.readthedocs.io/en/5.0.0/) package for image processing, and [Flask](http://flask.pocoo.org/).
-Then it copies **app.py** and **PaintingsLearningTransfer.model** into the container image, opens port 8008 to networking traffic, and runs **app.py** when the container is started.
+Then it copies **app.py** and **PaintingsLearningTransfer.model** into the container image, opens port 8008 to networking traffic, and configures the container to run **app.py** when the container is started.

 1. Navigate to the project directory in a Command Prompt or terminal window and execute the following command to build a Docker image named "spark-server:"